TurcoRiccardo/ARC_AGI/README.md

 We can visualize our grid with different representations

 ### Pixel Representation:
-We represent the colored pixels of the grid as a list of pixels, we do not allow overlapping pixels.
+We represent the colored pixels of the grid as a list of pixels, pixels can be overlapped.

 We can apply different types of actions to pixels:
 - **movePixel:** moves the selected pixels of one in one direction